Dan Smith (singer): Career

-In 2015, Smith featured as vocalist for the song "La Lune," produced and written by the French electronic musician Madeon for Madeon's 2015 album Adventure.
+In 2015, Smith featured as vocalist for the song "La Lune", produced and written by the French electronic musician Madeon for his 2015 album Adventure.
 In the same year, Smith co-wrote and provided vocals on "Better Love" with Foxes, which was released 4 September 2015.

 In 2017, he participated in the Grenfell Tower charity song, "Bridge Over Troubled Water".

-Smith was part of the music video for the Charli XCX single 'Boys' which was released on 26 July 2017.
+Smith was part of the music video for the Charli XCX single "Boys" which was released on 26 July 2017.

 He featured in the December 2017 ITV programme of The Nation's Favourite series which found out the nation's favourite Elton John song.

 At the 2019 Brit Awards, Smith performed a duet with American artist, Pink, of her song, "Just Give Me a Reason", as part of her medley performance.

 In November 2019, a cover of the REO Speedwagon song "Can't Fight This Feeling" sung by Smith was used in the John Lewis & Partners 2019 Christmas advert.

+In 2023 he released a collaboration with Hans Zimmer doing an arrangement of Pompeii with a full orchestra.
+This was a part of the work he did as one of the composers for the Planet Earth III, and the track appeared in the promotional material as well as the end credits.
+In addition to collaborating in the scoring, he provided vocals which were used in the production alongside artists like Raye.

+In May 2024, he was invited by Greenpeace on a trip to the Sargasso Sea on their ship the Arctic Sunrise to learn about and raise awareness for their campaign to protect the area.
+It was here that he and cinematographer Tavish Campbell filmed the music video for "Intros & Narrators", the first track from a project titled 'Bastille Presents "&", Part One'.